Fractionalized Fermi liquids and the cuprate phase diagram: Critical spin liquid on the square lattice

 \section{Critical spin liquid on the square lattice}

-Our FL* theory of the pseudogap has led us to a mean-field theory described by the mean-field Kondo lattice Hamiltonian in Eq.~(\ref{HKLmf}), and a decoupled spin liquid of ${\bm S}_2$ spins.
-The next step requires us to couple these sectors to each other.
+Our FL* theory of the pseudogap has led us to a mean-field theory described by the mean-field Kondo lattice Hamiltonian in Eq.~(\ref{HKLmf}), and a decoupled spin liquid of ${\bm S}_2$ spins in the {\it bottom\/} layer.
+The next step requires us to couple these sectors to each other in the ALM.
 In the present section, we consider the physics of the ${\bm S}_2$ layer alone by discussing the theory of spin liquids on the square lattice.
+We chose a spinon Fermi surface for the spin liquid of the ${\bm S}_1$ spins in the {\it middle\/} layer in Section~\ref{sec:singleband} to obtain the hole pockets by hybridizing it to the large Fermi surface of the top layer.
+The power of the ALM method is that it gives us the flexibility to make a different choice for the spin liquid of the ${\bm S}_2$ spins in the bottom layer---we will choose it from studies of insulating square lattice antiferromagnets.

 We drop the subscript 2 on the spin operators in the present section, and consider the general case of ${\bm S}_\vi$ being spin $S$ quantum spin operators on the sites, $\vi$, of a square lattice with Hamiltonian